ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-essentials/_index.md

 ---
-title: Run an Attestation with Arm Confidential Compute Architecture (CCA)
+title: Run an end-to-end Attestation Flow with Arm CCA

 minutes_to_complete: 120

-who_is_this_for: This is an advanced topic for software developers who want to learn how to use attestation with Arm's Confidential Computing Architecture (CCA).
+who_is_this_for: This is an advanced topic for software developers who want to learn how to run an end-to-end attestation flow with Arm's Confidential Computing Architecture (CCA).

 learning_objectives:
      - Describe how you can use attestation with Arm's Confidential Computing Architecture (CCA).